 Students exhibit their work through out the year as groups and in one-person shows in our three galleries, the Nona Evans Room, Gilbert Gallery, and Donaldson Gallery where we also have shows by professional artists and by two of our Prescott Visiting Artists.
 Advanced Placement students each have their own shows during the spring semester and female artists often are welcomed as visiting artists, gallery artists, and mentors and offer feedback to students by discussing student portfolios.

 Art Historical Studies at Porter’s introduces students to a range of issues, skills, and practices.
-The curriculum familiarizes students with the art of the past through formal and visual analysis within contextual and cultural frameworks.
-The Museum Studies course offers students experiential learning through an internship with Hill-Stead Museum, within walking distance of campus.
-Art History prepares students for careers in the arts and entrance to college programs in the field.
+The curriculum familiarizes students with the art of the past through formal and visual analysis within contextual and cultural frameworks and encourages students to challenge the traditional canon of Art History.
+The Museum Studies course offers students the opportunity to engage intellectually and creatively by closely examining current issues facing institutions locally and nationally.
+Through research of exhibitions and lectures with leading curators and museum professionals, students will focus on ways in which museums can highlight cross-cultural connections to show multiple perspectives and reposition the traditional art historical narrative.
+Art History and the Museum Studies course prepares students for careers in the arts and entrance to college programs in the field.

 In our student-centered ceramic program, girls learn hand-building and wheel-throwing skills to make functional and sculptural pieces.
 After gaining foundational skills, students create projects to explore skills they want to develop and master.
 We work with stoneware and earthenware clay to create pieces in a beautiful, well-ventilated studio.
 We have nine electric wheels for honing throwing skills.
 Work is fired in two electric kilns and one gas kiln using a variety of glazes.